 - Some bearded dragons will twitch their tails, much like a cat does when hunting or when they are annoyed.

-Many pet stores offer exotic lizards for sale, including bearded dragons.
+Many pet stores offer bearded dragons for sale.
 However, few pet store employees truly understand how to properly provide for the wide variety of reptiles and other animals in their care.
-For example, ball pythons and bearded dragons are both reptiles, but they require radically different environments: dragons like arid, hot, and bright conditions, while ball pythons prefer darker, much more humid conditions.
+For example, ball pythons and bearded dragons are both reptiles, but they require radically different environments: dragons like arid, hot, and bright conditions, while ball pythons refer darker, much more humid conditions.
 Many bearded dragons purchased from pet stores are injured or ill, unbeknownst to the beginner reptile enthusiast.